Why Alcohol and Substance Abuse Do Not Remove Fear

 By: Stan Popovich

-Substance Abuse and Mental Health
+How Are Substance Abuse and Anxiety Connected?

-How Drugs and Alcohol Affect You
+What Happens When Drugs and Alcohol Affect Mental Health?

 1. Addiction escalates quickly: Addiction makes the brain crave increasing amounts of a substance to achieve the same high.
 This can quickly spiral out of control and cause serious damage.